-Target name Baseline period Target date Type of target (intensity or absolute) Categories covered Target KPI Responsibility Rationale Overall emissions July 2019 - June 2020 30/06/2025 Absolute All Categories 21% reduction Baseline: 926.50 tCO2e Reduction of: 195 tco2e Absolute emissions Claire Richardson, Kaihautū Organisational Effectiveness Target set in accordance with the CNGP guidance for '1.5°C-consistent' levels of reduction.
+Target name Baseline period Target date Type of target (intensity or absolute) Categories covered Target КРІ Responsibility Rationale Overall emissions July 2019 - June 2020 30/06/2025 Absolute All Categories 21% reduction Baseline: 926.5 tco2e Reduction of: 195 tco2e Absolute emissions Claire Richardson, Kaihautū Organisational Effectiveness Target set in accordance with the CNGP guidance for '1.5°C-consistent' levels of reduction.
 We believe that there is reduction potential in LINZ to meet this target.
-Overall emissions July 2019 - June 2020 30/06/2030 Absolute All Categories 42% reduction Baseline: 926.5 tCO2e Reduction of: 390 tco2e Absolute emissions Claire Richardson, Kaihautū Organisational Effectiveness Target set in accordance with the CNGP guidance for '1.5°C-consistent' levels of reduction.
+Overall emissions July 2019 - June 2020 30/06/2030 Absolute All Categories 42% reduction Baseline: 926.5 tco2e Reduction of: 390 tco2e Absolute emissions Claire Richardson, Kaihautū Organisational Effectiveness Target set in accordance with the CNGP guidance for '1.5°C-consistent' levels of reduction.
 This will be a more challenging target with potential changes in technology likely to be a factor in combination with other planned initiatives.
-Electricity (including T&D losses) July 2019 - June 2020 30/06/2024 Absolute Category 2 & Category 4 (T&D losses) 20% reduction Baseline: 104 tCO 2 e Reduction of: 20 tCO 2 e Absolute emissions Darren Press, Manager Property and Facilities Planned installation of LED lighting in our Wellington office and other efficiency improvements should lead to savings.
+Electricity (including T&D losses) July 2019 - June 2020 30/06/2024 Absolute Category 2 & Category 4 (T&D losses) 20% reduction Baseline: 104 tco2e Reduction of: 20 tco2e Absolute emissions Darren Press, Manager Property and Facilities Planned installation of LED lighting in our Wellington office and other efficiency improvements should lead to savings.
 Target based on estimated saving for changes to LED lights by comparing electricity consumption for the office floor that currently has LED lighting with floors that do not have them installed.
 Note this target excludes electricity from working from home.
-Natural Gas (including T&D losses) July 2019 - June 2020 30/06/2027 Absolute Category 1 & Category 4 (T&D losses) 100% reduction Baseline: 182 tCO 2 e Reduction of: 182 tCO 2 e Absolute emissions Darren Press, Manager Property and Facilities 8 · · · · · · · · · · · · · · · · · · · Emissions from Flights July 2019 - June 2020 30/06/2025 Absolute Category 3 25% reduction Baseline: 513 tCO 2 e Reduction of: 128 tCO 2 e Absolute emissions Claire Richardson, Kaihautū Organisational Effectiveness Target based on adopting a reduction of 5% of baseline each year to give a 25% reduction by 2025.
+Natural Gas (including T&D losses) July 2019 - June 2020 30/06/2027 Absolute Category 1 & Category 4 (T&D losses) 100% reduction Baseline: 182 tco2e Reduction of: 182 tco2e Absolute emissions Darren Press, Manager Property and Facilities Target based on moving to premises that does not use natural gas for heating.
+Move likely to occur in 2026 with reductions seen in the following year's data.

+Target name Baseline period Target date Type of target (intensity or absolute) Categories covered Target КРІ Responsibility Rationale Emissions from Flights July 2019 - June 2020 30/06/2025 Absolute Category 3 25% reduction Baseline: 513 tco2e Reduction of: 128 tco2e Absolute emissions Claire Richardson, Kaihautū Organisational Effectiveness Target based on adopting a reduction of 5% of baseline each year to give a 25% reduction by 2025.
 Note that this target includes both domestic New Zealand and overseas flights.
 Petrol & Diesel for fleet vehicles July 2019 - June 2020 30/06/2024 Absolute Category 1 50% reduction Baseline: 11 tco2e Reduction of: 5.5 tco2e Absolute emissions Procurement Fleet optimisation carried out in 2021 will lead to a reduction of emission based on utilising more efficient vehicles.
 Transition to the new fleet will be completed by December 2022 with reductions seen the following year.
 This reduction assumes similar vehicle usage in the future and no changes in demand.